vikkiklikk/dotaleague/README.md

-# dotaleague
+# intellectisle

-A website for a local Dota 2 League with authentication and league system.
+A website for IntellectIsle.
+A web application that provides learning material for the study-hungry.
+No matter where you are, education for everyone.

+Project based on NextJS, Tailwind, Prisma & Prisma/Supabase.

+This project is a group project made by students at Vefskólinn.